Sam-Dragon/cloud/gcp/block-file-strorage.md

 # GCP
 > Block Storage
+- It is part of compute engine
 - Persistent Disks: Network Block Storage
   - zonal: data replicated to single zone
   - regional: data replicated to multiple zone
 - LocalSSDs: Local Block Storage

 > File Storage
+- It is not part of compute engine
 - Filestore: High performance file storage.
-It is not part of compute engine